devoav1997/SauceDemoCypress/README.md

 ### Products:

+* ✅ Filter products by Name (A-Z)
-* ✅ Filter products by Name (A-Z, Z-A)
+* ✅ Filter products by Name (Z-A)
+* ✅ Filter products by Price (Low to High)
-* ✅ Filter products by Price (Low to High, High to Low)
+* ✅ Filter products by Price (High to Low)

 ### Cart:

-* ✅ Add product to cart
+* ⬜ Add product to cart
-* ✅ View shopping cart
+* ⬜ View shopping cart
-* ✅ Remove product from cart
+* ⬜ Remove product from cart

 ### Checkout:

-* ✅ Successful checkout
+* ⬜ Successful checkout
-* ❌ Checkout with missing First Name
+* ⬜ Checkout with missing First Name
-* ❌ Checkout with missing Last Name
+* ⬜ Checkout with missing Last Name
-* ❌ Checkout with missing Zip Code
+* ⬜ Checkout with missing Zip Code

 ---